 UNFSUBM (NERDC Job Submission)

 WSU5010 - Fix test score name and addresses

 The following nightly processes are run to load Advanced Placement (AP) scores into the Banner system:

 The following nightly processes are run to load Graduate Management Admission Test (GMAT) scores into the Banner system:

 The following nightly processes are run to load Graduate Record Examinations (GRE) scores into the Banner system:

 Students take the Math Placement Test and the three Writing Placement Tests (WPC – Concepts, WPG – Grammar, and WPS – Clarity) in Blackboard.
 The scores are moved from Blackboard into a temporary table.
 This nightly process selects all math and writing placement test scores from the temporary table and inserts or updates them into the Test Score Information (SWATEST) form in Banner.
 Once the test scores are updated or inserted they are deleted from the temporary table.

-This nightly process selects students with activity on the Test Score Information form since the last time the process ran.
-The process then updates the Purpose code based on the best score for the test indicated by the Test identifier of TIUG and TIGR.
+The process then selects students with activity on the test indicator codes or for any tests that are used for the test indicator codes since the last time the process ran.
+The process updates the Purpose code based on the best score for each component of the test indicated by the TIUG or TIGR.

 Copyright © 2012 University of North Florida1 UNF Drive | Jacksonville, FL 32224 | Phone: (904) 620-1000